uvarc/rc-website/README.md

 ## Events Data

-The "Training / Upcoming Events" grid is populated by the `events.csv` file.
-Hugo renders the CSV into HTML when the site is compiled.
+The "Training" widget and workshops page are both fed from a JSON API connected to the education.cadre.virginia.edu portal.
+They are updated when the site is published (by hand) or each day by a Travis-CI cron job.